-Although the Foundation has been operating since 2011 and Explora Research Limited was registered as a company on 30 September 2011 our first point of help was working with the University of Toronto to create the Centre for the Resilience of Critical Infrastructure CRCI as detailed under Explora Research section of the website.
-Those pages show the work that has been undertaken as a result of the donation that helped to create the CRCI and this encompasses, research, field tests, and the arrangement of internships to support career development.
+Although the Foundation has been operating since 2011, following extensive prior active scientific research and trials from group companies supporting the Foundation, our first collaboration was working with the University of Toronto to create the Centre for the Resilience of Critical Infrastructure CRCI as detailed under Goodson Jones Research Limited section of the website.
+Those pages show the significant achievements and progress made as a result of The Explora Foundation’s generous donation that helped to create the CRCI and this encompasses, research, field tests, and the arrangement of internships to support career development.

 The Foundation will describe those scholarship candidates and others who have been supported by the Scholarship Fund and the Foundation.

 Dave Henson joined the Army in 2008, initially with another squadron of the Royal Engineers.
 He then volunteered to be a Royal Engineer Search Adviser (RESA) when the demand for them increased.
 During his tour in Afghanistan he was severely wounded resulting in the loss of both of his legs.